gsc – Graphene Shielded Containers¶

 GSC is configured via a configuration file called

-following parameters.
-A template configuration file is provided in
+specified as a gsc option.
+A template configuration file is provided

 Defines Linux distribution to be used to build Graphene in.
 Currently the only supported value is

 Source repository of the Intel SGX driver.
-Default value: https://github.com/01org/linux-sgx-driver.git
+Default value: “” (in-kernel driver)

 Use this branch of the repository.
-Default value: sgx_driver_1.9
+Default value: “” (in-kernel driver)

 Run graphenized Docker images¶

-Execute docker run command via Docker CLI and provide gsgx and isgx/sgx device, and the PSW/AESM socket.
-Additional Docker options and application arguments may be supplied to the docker run command.
+Execute docker run command via Docker CLI and provide gsgx and isgx/sgx devices and the PSW/AESM socket.
+Additional Docker options and executable arguments may be supplied to the docker run command.

 Forwarding devices to a container lowers security of the host.
 GSC should never be used as a sandbox for applications (i.e. it only shields the app from the host but not vice versa).